Fredemus/Bass-machine/README.md

 The next goal is to add more features

 Features planned:
-* Unison voices
+* Unison voices (basically ready but pretty cpu intensive)
 * Modulation framework
+* filtering ✓
-* fine and coarse tune
+* fine and coarse ✓ tune
-* octave switches
+* octave switches ✓